netgloo/benjamin/readme.md

 A Benjamin website is a Laravel application, so you can take a look [here](https://laravel.com/docs/5.2/structure#the-root-directory) for any detail about the whole application's structure.

-However we want to create simple and static websites, so it is not needed to go in depth about the whole application's structure.
+However we want to create simple and static websites, so it is not needed to know in depth the whole structure.
 You can build the website working only inside these two folders:

 - `/public`: you should put here all public resources, as images, javascripts, stylesheets and fonts.